Mala1180/PPS-22-satify/doc/report/1-methodology.md

 An important technical choice for the team has been Git Flow as a development workflow.
 During each Sprint, each member opens a Pull Request when a task is completed.
 In this way, he will get supervised from the other team members, and the code will be reviewed.
-Finally, at every Sprint Review, every open Pull Request is merged into the Develop branch.
+Finally, at every Sprint Review, every Pull Request that is still open is merged into the Develop branch.
-In order to prepare the release, a branch "Release/<version>" is created, and then merged into Develop and Main branches.
+In order to prepare the release, a branch "release/[version]" is created, and then merged into Develop and Main branches.

 ## Testing